Amsterdam/amsterdam.github.io/guides/style-guide-python.md

 ## Testing

-- new behaviors should be accompanied by new tests
-- if a behavior is changed and no tests break, that indicates an important hole in our coverage.
-- tests should work without internet access or a local database installed
+All new behaviors should be accompanied by new tests.
+If a behavior is changed and no tests break, that indicates an important hole in our coverage.
+Tests should work without internet access or a local database installed

-Use the following testing libraries:

-- Mock
-- py.test
+We usually use Mock and py.test.